 1. Give Items Away

 Go through your closet every six months, and if you haven't worn it, and it's not seasonal or special occasion, give it away.
-There are great organizations to donate clothes to and someone else will wear it.
-I have never missed an item that I have given away, even when I thought I might.
-You will feel so refreshed to have a pared down closet that is manageable.
+There are great organizations to donate clothes out there too, and someone else will wear them.
+I had never missed an item that I had given away, even when I thought I might.
+You will feel so refreshed to have a pared-down closet that is manageable.

 2. Buy All Matching Hangers

 I have wood ones from Target.
 They look uniform and keep my clothes looking nice, and they are not too expensive ($25 for 30 hangers—what a deal!).
 I use the clamped pant hangers for my jeans and pants.
-If you don't want to spend as much money, you can buy white plastic hangers, and you'll still have the uniformed look.
-Once you have all matching hangers, color coordinate your clothes.
+If you don't want to spend as much money, you can buy white plastic hangers, and you'll still have a uniformed look.
+Once you have all of the matching hangers, color-coordinate your clothes.
 It will be much easier to find that one black top if all your black tops are together.
 The hangers for belts and other accessories are also a good space saver.

 I love this for my closet because it doubles your space.
 It basically gives you two bars about 3 feet apart to hang your clothes.
 I have all of my tops on the closet bar and all of my skirts and pants on the second bottom bar.
 There still is enough room on the bottom, but not for dresses.

 There are basically four types of shoe organizers: floor shoe storage, hanging shoe storage, over-the-door shoe storage, and shoe boxes.
 I use the over-the-door shoe organizers and the shoeboxes for other purposes (see below).
 I’m not too fond of the shoe boxes because it takes too much time to find the shoes, take them out of the box, and put them away.
 I prefer floor storage for the easiest access and efficiency.